calvin123xu/discogs-vi-dataset/README.md

 TODO doi zenodo
 <!-- [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3826813.svg)](https://doi.org/10.5281/zenodo.3826813) -->

-Discogs-VI is a dataset of [music version](https://en.wikipedia.org/wiki/Cover_version) metadata and precomputed audio representations, created for research on version identification (VI), also referred to as cover song identification (CSI).
+Discogs-VI is a dataset of [musical version](https://en.wikipedia.org/wiki/Cover_version) metadata and precomputed audio representations, created for research on version identification (VI), also referred to as cover song identification (CSI).
 It was created using editorial metadata from the public [Discogs](https://discogs.com) music database by identifying version relationships among millions of tracks, utilizing metadata matching based on artist and writer credits as well as track title metadata.
 The identified versions comprise the *Discogs-VI* dataset, with a large portion of it mapped to official music uploads on YouTube, resulting in the *Discogs-VI-YT* subset.

 In the VI literature the set of tracks that are versions of each other is defined as a *clique*.
 Here’s an example of the metadata for a [clique](./data/example_clique.json). *Discogs-VI* contains about 1.9 million versions belonging to around 348,000 cliques, while *Discogs-VI-YT* includes 493,000 versions across 98,000 cliques.

 This website accompanies the dataset and the related publication, providing summary information, instructions on access and usage, as well as the code to re-create the dataset, including audio downloads from the matched YouTube videos.

 ## Table of contents